5 tips for taking better photos of your Kids

 2. Pay Attention to the Background

-Some locations lend themselves to great backgrounds anywhere you look but others take a bit more effort.
-If you're in the city, for instance, it's easy to get unsightly trash cans or just a boring wall in your shots.
-By changing direction you can easily get a shot down the street telling a much more interesting story.
-A related tip, try to avoid anything sticking out from behind your subject, especially from their head.
+Some locations lend themselves to great backgrounds, but others take a bit more effort.
+If you're in the city, for instance, it's easy to get unsightly trash cans or just a boring wall in your photos.
+By changing direction, you can easily get a shot down the street, which makes for a much better photograph.
+A related tip: try to avoid anything sticking out from behind your subject—especially from their head.
 Sometimes it only takes a single step to remedy this.

 3. Anticipate

-Let’s say you’re photographing your child’s birthday party, there are some key moments that you know will give you the potential for great photos: birthday cake, unwrapping gifts, entertainment, etc. Keep these things in mind beforehand and set yourself up in position from the best vantage point and get the best photo.
+Let’s say you’re photographing your child’s birthday party, there are some key moments that you know will give you the potential for great photos: the birthday cake, unwrapping gifts, and any entertainment.
+Keep these things in mind beforehand, then set yourself up in position from the best vantage point.

 4. Rapid Fire